 VIETNAMESE FOOD GUIDE

-Our Vietnamese food guide gives you a general introduction to Vietnamese food, but if you’d like to know where to eat in Saigon, then you can check out our Ho Chi Minh food guide.
-It lists 25 must-eat restaurants and street food stalls in Saigon.
+Our Vietnamese food guide lists some of the best dishes you can try in Vietnam, but if you’d like to know where to eat in Saigon, then you can check out our article on the best restaurants in Ho Chi Minh City.
+It lists 25 of the best restaurants and street food stalls in Saigon.

 Expect to Pay: VND 35,000 per banh mi